Introduction

 The first day has come!
 Now, what do you do next?

-Your main task is to help your new hire acclimate to their new environment.
-They’re likely way more nervous than you are.
+Your main task is to help your new hire acclimate to their new workspace.
 Orientation is a chance to build a connection and put your employee at ease.

 Day one is rather busy.
 You and the hiring team will likely be: